fluent-beats/fluent-bit-docker-info/README.md

 ## Collecting info
-The plugin will access the Docker Engine endpoint `/containers/json`.
+The plugin will access the Docker Engine endpoint `/containers/{id}/json`.

-It will use the following parameters:
+It will not use any parameter.
- * all=true (return information even if container is not running)
- * filters={"id":$id} (limits the response to a single container)

 Each response will include important information like: